elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> By default, an IndexedDB object store sorts values by their keys in ascending order.
+      <strong>Interview Response:</strong> By default, an IndexedDB Object store sorts values in ascending order by key.
+The key is a unique identifier for each record in the object store.
+If two records have the same key, they will be sorted by their value.
 This ordering is followed during cursor-based traversal or when getting multiple records using key ranges.
     </div>
   </div>
 </details>